How to plan a loft conversion

 Loft conversions step-by-step

-There are five key steps to follow when planning a loft conversion:
+There are five key steps to follow when planning a loft conversion.

-5. Choose a builder or architect: The best place to start is to speak to a friend or neighbour who has been through the process and get their recommendations.
+The best place to start is to speak to a friend or neighbour who has been through the process and get their recommendations.
 You can also read our advice on how to find an architect or builder for an extension.

 Can my loft be converted?